percona/proxysql_exporter/CONTRIBUTING.md

 ./proxysql_exporter
 ```

-`testall` make target will run integration test and also leave ProxySQL inside Docker container in configured state.
+`testall` make target will run integration tests and also leave ProxySQL inside Docker container in configured state.

 ## Vendoring